niemasd/TreeCluster/README.md

 # TreeCluster
 TreeCluster is a tool that, given a tree *T* (Newick format) and a distance threshold *t*, finds the minimum number of clusters of the leaves of *T* such that some user-specific constraint is met in each cluster.
 The user can also specify a branch support threshold *s* such that no pair of leaves in any cluster can be connected by branches with support below *s*.

+TreeCluster was motivated by [Cluster Picker](https://github.com/emmahodcroft/cluster-picker-and-cluster-matcher).

 The default method is "Max Clade" (see [Clustering Methods](#clustering-methods)).

-TreeCluster was motivated by [ClusterPicker](https://github.com/emmahodcroft/cluster-picker-and-cluster-matcher).
+There is no explicit default distance threshold, but because ClusterPicker recommends a distance threshold of 0.045 and because the same objective function is optimized by both Cluster Picker and TreeCluster "Max Clade", we currently recommend 0.045 as well.

+Note that TreeCluster can run within seconds even on ultra-large datasets, so it may make sense to use a range of thresholds and determine the appropriate choice based on the results.
+We intend to develop non-parametric modes of TreeCluster clustering in the future.

 ## Usage
 ```bash